Police: Officers may have been lured into deadly ambush - NewsBreak

 It followed shootings of police officers this week in Greenville, Mississippi; Decatur, Illinois; Philadelphia,Las Vegas and central Florida.
 Two of those officers, one in Greenville and one Las Vegas, were killed.
 And in North Carolina on Thursday evening, a police officer was among five people killed in a shooting in a residential area.

-The last fatal shooting of a Connecticut officer at the scene of a crime was in 1918, when Preston Constable William Kinney was gunned down while serving an eviction notice, according to the Connecticut Law Enforcement Memorial Foundation.
-New Haven Officer Robert Fumiatti died in 2007 from health complications stemming from a gunshot wound sustained five years earlier during a drug investigation, according to the Officer Down Memorial Page website.
+The last fatal shooting of a Connecticut officer was in 1918, when Preston Constable William Kinney was gunned down while serving an eviction notice, according to the Connecticut Law Enforcement Memorial Foundation.

-This story has been updated to correct the spelling of the name of the wounded officer.
-His name is Alec Iurato, not Alex Iarato.
-This story also corrects the dates of two previous fatal shootings of Connecticut police officers, which occurred in 1918 and 2007, not 2018.

 Peltz reported from New York.
 Associated Press writers Susan Haigh in Hartford, Connecticut, and Karen Matthews in New York contributed to this report.

-Note: This story has been updated to correct the spelling of the name of the wounded officer.
-His name is Alec Iurato, not Alex Iarato.
-This story also corrects the date of the last fatal shooting of a Connecticut officer, which occurred in 1918, not 2018.